rpl/linuxday2010-erlang/presentation.md

 * fail fast
 * if it fail, do something simpler
-* separate faults recovery from functional code
+* separate faults recovery from application code

-#SLIDE

-# Erlang...

-## WTF?!??!

-#SLIDE

-## Erlang...

-* created at ericsson for its telco devices
-* designed for concurrent / fault tolerant software

-#SLIDE

-## And now...

-* ejabberd, couchdb, rabbitmq...
-* github, processone, facebook, google, amazon...
+* isolate faults in its process

 #SLIDE